soumyadipdas37/finescoop.github.io/source/_posts/campaigners_fear_traffic_congestion_will_spiral_out_of_control_this_week.md

 The beginning of the new school year comes alongside the drive for workers to return to the office and motoring organisations claim the situation is a perfect storm, according to The Telegraph.
 Roadworks have plagued Britain's roads in the last month as councils move ahead with widening pavements and constructing cycle paths as part of Transport Secretary Grant Shapps' £250million 'Green Revolution'.
 Plans launched by Grant Shapps (pictured) in May are aimed at boosting greener methods of transport across the country but the AA and RAC claim that roadworks could cause traffic flow to grind to a halt
 The beginning of the new school year comes alongside the drive for workers to return to the office and motoring organisations claim the situation is a perfect storm as works continue to be carried out by local councils.
-Pictured: Traffic builds because of a new one-way system being installed in Bradford-upon-Avon on August 26
+Pictured Traffic builds because of a new one-way system being installed in Bradford-upon-Avon on August 26
 AA's head of roads policy Jack Cousens has warned that congestion could reach its peak upon the return of the school run.
-He told the Telegraph: 'There has been an ongoing backlash from residents, businesses, taxis and traders, but while councils have introduced restrictions with the best of intentions, the lack of consultation has been very poor.
+He told the Telegraph 'There has been an ongoing backlash from residents, businesses, taxis and traders, but while councils have introduced restrictions with the best of intentions, the lack of consultation has been very poor.
 'We understand why councils wanted to increase space coming out of lockdown to allow social distancing, but now we appear to have reached the point where that is becoming impractical as schools and workers try to return to normality.'
 According to the AA's website, there are 1,193 roadworks currently being undertaken in England, Wales, Scotland and Northern Ireland.
 According to the AA's website there are 1,193 roadworks currently being undertaken in England, Wales, Scotland and Northern Ireland.
-Pictured: The roadworks in place in central London as of today
+Pictured The roadworks in place in central London as of today
 Pop-up bike lanes with protected space for cycling, wider pavements, and cycle and bus-only corridors are part of the £250 million scheme.
-Pictured: Roadworks on London Bridge on May 18
+Pictured Roadworks on London Bridge on May 18
 RAC's own head of roads policy Nicholas Lyes has said that ironically, the measures put in place by councils to reduce traffic disruption could cause a greater level of congestion.
-He said: 'Councils should be monitoring schemes closely and should be prepared to make change if gridlock ensues.'
+He said 'Councils should be monitoring schemes closely and should be prepared to make change if gridlock ensues.'
 A recent AA survey found that as many as one fifth of parents won't allow their children on public transport because of coronavirus and this could see an increase in traffic of up to 10 per cent.
 A Government spokesperson also confirmed that £40million has been given to local councils to expand capacity outside of public transport.
 The plans launched by Grant Shapps in May are aimed at boosting greener methods of transport across the country.